-At Sheppard Yorkland Dental in North York, periodontist Dr. Theo Katsaros will help you maintain optimal gum health, prevent periodontal and peri-implant diseases, and help you replace missing teeth with dental implants.
+At our North York dental office, periodontist Dr. Theo Katsaros will help you maintain optimal gum health, prevent periodontal and peri-implant diseases, and help you replace missing teeth with dental implants.

 Dr. Theo Katsaros, DDS, MSD, FRDC(C)

-Dr. Katsaros is a dually Board-Certified periodontist in Canada, as well as in the United States.
+Dr. Katsaros is a board-certified periodontist in Canada, as well as in the United States.
 In 2008 he graduated with his dental degree from Aristotle University of Thessaloniki, Greece.
-He served in the Greek army from 2002 until 2013 and practiced general dentistry in military hospitals and private practices for 5 years before moving to the United States in 2013.
+He served in the Greek army from 2002 until 2013, and practiced general dentistry in military hospitals and private practices for 5 years before moving to the United States in 2013.

 In June of 2016, he received his certificate in periodontics and a Master of Science in Dentistry from Louisiana State University Health Sciences Center, School of Dentistry in New Orleans.

-After graduation, he joined the University of Iowa College of Dentistry as a Clinical Assistant Professor in the Department of Periodontics where he served as the director of the post-graduate program in periodontics.
-He has authored or co-authored several articles in peer-reviewed journals, and two book chapters.
+After graduation, he joined the University of Iowa College of Dentistry as a Clinical Assistant Professor in the Department of Periodontics where he served as the director of the post-graduate program.
+He has authored or co-authored several articles in peer-reviewed journals, and two textbook chapters.

-In 2020, he transitioned to full-time private practice serving Toronto and the surrounding region.
-Dr. Katsaros is looking forward to meeting you and helping you maintain optimal gum health.
+In 2020, he transitioned from academia to full-time private practice serving Toronto and the surrounding region.
+Dr. Katsaros is looking forward to meeting you and helping you maintain optimal periodontal and peri-implant health.

 The Importance of Gum Health